 Winter is an important time of rejuvenation in wine country.
-All winter long, the vineyards sleep, resting and recharging for the intense growing season that is soon to come.
+All winter long, the vineyards sleep, recharging for the intense growing season that is soon to come.

 By November or December, the grapevines enter into their winter dormancy phase, losing the last of their leaves and leaving only bare cane shoots in their canopies.
 During this phase, the woody trunks and roots of the vines conserve energy and hoard valuable carbohydrate reserves, which will prove vital in the spring when the vines wake from their winter sleep and begin producing fruit.
 This dormant period is the ideal time for the vines to be pruned of their old wood (check out our Winter Grapevine Pruning Photo Gallery to view this process).